|I.||Billing and Payment Deadlines|

 Georgetown University does not issue paper bills.
 Electronic copies of the student bill are periodically posted online.
 Upon the issuance of a new bill, an email will be sent to the preferred email address on file (by default, this will be the student's Georgetown email address), as well as to the email addresses of any authorized user.
-The email itself is not a bill, but a notification that a new bill has been posted online at Student Account Services (accessible via MyAccess).
+The email itself is not a bill, but a notification that a new bill has been posted online at Student Account Services (accessible to students via MyAccess, and to authorized users via a stand-alone portal).

 In general, bills will be issued for active students with debit balances on a monthly basis.
 At the beginning of the fall and spring semesters, additional bills may be issued to ensure that students are kept fully apprised of changes to their accounts.
 Unofficial billing calendars, listing anticipated billing dates, will be posted online.